AOEpeople/Aoe_CartApi/README.md

         * postcode
         * country_id
         * telephone
+        * formatted_html
+        * formatted_text
         * validation_errors - This will **only** be populated in response to a PUT/POST

 ### PUT/POST /api/rest/cart/billing_address
 Update the billing address.
 All attributes are optional.

 Regions are a bit of 'magic'.
 You can send the Mage_Directory DB ID, The region 'code', or the region 'name'.
 The code and name are looked up in relation to the currently selected country.
+The stored region is either the valid region name (looked up by ID/Code/Name) or the value sent as-is.

     {
         "region": "FL"
     }

+Supported query parameters

+* attrs
+    * comma separated list of resource attributes you want returned
+        * firstname
+        * middlename
+        * lastname
+        * prefix
+        * suffix
+        * company
+        * street
+        * city
+        * region
+        * postcode
+        * country_id
+        * telephone
+        * formatted_html
+        * formatted_text
+        * validation_errors - This will **only** be populated in response to a PUT/POST

 ### DELETE /api/rest/cart/billing_address
 Reset the billing address

-### PUT/POST /api/rest/cart/shipping_address
-Update the shipping address All attributes are optional.

-Regions are a bit of 'magic'.
-You can send the Mage_Directory DB ID, The region 'code', or the region 'name'.
-The code and name are looked up in relation to the currently selected country.

-    {
-        "region": "FL"
-    }

-### DELETE /api/rest/cart/shipping_address
+### GET /api/rest/cart/shipping_address
-Reset the shipping address
+Return the shipping address linked to the cart

     {
         "firstname": "John",